 Dr van Dorp went on to explain how invaluable it has been to be able to analyse many virus genomes during the first few months of the pandemic has been to drug development efforts, adding “We are all benefiting from a tremendous effort by hundreds of researchers globally who have been sequencing virus genomes and making them available online”.

-For more information about current efforts from genomics companies and research groups in the fight against the COVID-19 pandemic, please check out our post here.
+More information about current efforts from genomics companies and research groups in the fight against the COVID-19 pandemic.